citizenfx/fivem-docs/content/docs/game-references/blips.md

 Blips
 -----

-A list of all game blips as of build 3095 is shown below.
+A list of all game blips as of build 3258 are shown below.

 <!-- check down for more recent HTML -->
 <!-- _loc1_ = []; -->